China’s Chery will use Nvidia-powered ZF ProAI for Level 3 autonomous cars

 Level 3 autonomy is a subject of some debate regarding inclusion in consumer vehicles.
 Some automakers and critics have expressed concern that Level 3, which still requires a driver to be able to take over manual control of the vehicle.
 The worry is that it could result in drivers growing too accustomed to the automated features and not being in the proper state of mind to handle driving when required by the system to take over.

-There’s till no timeline on when Chery plans to bring these ZF-powered vehicles to market, however, so we can expect there’s work yet to be done ensuring its ready and road-safe.Featured Image: DANIEL ROLAND/Getty Images
+There’s still no timeline on when Chery plans to bring these ZF-powered vehicles to market, however, so we can expect there’s work yet to be done ensuring it’s ready and road-safe.Featured Image: DANIEL ROLAND/Getty Images

 0